jasdips/rdap-rpki/draft-ietf-regext-rdap-rpki.md

 * How/when to evolve this extension in the future.
 * Renamed the "autnum" member as "customerAutnum" in the ASPA RDAP object class to better match the "CustomerASID" field from the ASPA RPKI profile.

+## Changes from 01 to 02

+* Added message digest to help detect any tampering with an RPKI profile object in the field.
+(Feedback from Job Snijders during IETF 122 SIDROPS presentation.)

 {backmatter}